 SAN JOAQUIN VALLEY HABITAT CONSERVATION PLAN

-Implementation of this nine-county habitat conservation plan for Pacific Gas & Electric Co. required avoiding, minimizing or mitigating impacts to 65 wildlife & plant species in California’s San Joaquin Valley.
-Mitigation occurred in response to thirty company operation & maintenance activities, and was secured from twelve sites including formal conservation banks as well as independent property conservation easements.
+Implementation of the nine-county SJVHCP required avoiding, minimizing or mitigating impacts to 65 wildlife & plant species in California’s San Joaquin Valley.
+Mitigation occurred in response to thirty company operation & maintenance activities, and was secured from twelve mitigation project sites including formal conservation banks as well as independent property conservation easements.
 A team of 30 staff and contract biologists contributed to implementation and program compliance.

 SALMON RESTORATION – URBAN SEATTLE